Metro Metro Area Baseball League Mission Statement

 Metro Area Baseball League

 Section 1 Teams: League is open to all teams meeting age specific rules, MABL guidelines and association/organization admittance.
 Individual teams must be admitted by Board of Directors approval.
 The Metro Area Baseball League is established to create a safe and competitive environment for players not currently on high school, American legion or other outside organization rosters.
-JV teams may be place into two divisions if needed.
-Divisions will be determined by the Commissioner.

 Section 2 Player Eligibility: Players must provide proof of age.
 Players must have drivers license or school ID available if questioned.
 Associations will provide insurance and medical releases for each team.
 NO player on an active High School roster, American Legion roster or other outside team or organization.
-Any coach caught with a illegal player will forfeit games played with the illegal player and will not be permitted to participate in the MABL state tournament.
+For 2025 season :JV division is open to only players born on or after Jan.
+1 2009.
+Varsity division is open to players on or after Jan.
+1 2006.
+Any exceptions MUST meet board approval.
+(If a player is given an exemption the player is not permitted to play any infield position including pitcher and catcher.
+Any Coach violating the player rule will forfeit games played with the illegal player and will not be permitted to participate in the MABL state tournament.
 The Coach will be suspended for 14 calendar days.
 The team will be placed on probation.
 Any more violations the team and or association may be banned from MABL.
-JV division is open to only players born on or after Jan.
-1 2007.
-Varsity division is open to players on or after Jan.
-1 2005.
-Any exceptions MUST meet board approval.
-(If a player is given an exemption the player is not permitted to play any infield position including pitcher and catcher.

-Section 4 EquipmentEach team is required to provide regulation equipment for each game.
+.
+Section 4 Equipment: Each team is required to provide regulation equipment for each game.
 Proper and regulation equipment will be the responsibility of the member association.
 Face masks or face guard flaps are REQUIRED on all batting helmets for both JV and Varsity Divisions.
-Penalty for a batter stepping into the batters box with a illegal helmet will be an out AND the batter will be ejected from the game.
-Second offense the Coach will be ejected also.
-The ejected player rule will be in force.
-Any base coach under the age of 19 MUST also wear a batting helmet.
+Penalty for a batter stepping into the batter’s box with a illegal helmet will be called out.
+Second offense the Coach will be ejected and suspended for 14 calendar days.
+Any Base Coach under the age of 19 MUST wear a regulation batting helmet.

 5:A At the Junior Varsity division teammates can play “up” for a regular season game, ONLY if the Varsity division needs a 7, 8, or 9th player.
 The player(s) must play outfield and bat at the end of the lineup.
 Teams can use borrowed players during tournament time, but only to get to 8 players.
 This still MUST be approved by the MABL commissioner.
 An out is not issued for teams dropping under the 9 player lineup unless the 9th player is ejected or suspended or benched for discipline reasons.
 Players arriving late will be added to the bottom of the lineup without penalty.